 Step 1.
-Free install the latest PhoneRescue for iOS and connect your iPad to the computer via a USB cable.
+Connect your iPad to the computer via a USB cable.
 Choose the Device Rescuer mode on the right hand and go to the Repair iOS System option.

 Step 2.
 Select the repairing mode to repair your iOS system.

 Step 3.
-Take the on-screen instructions to put your iPad or iPhone to the Recovery Mode.
+Take the on-screen instructions to put your iPad or iPhone into Recovery Mode.